Matt Rhead: Lincoln City

 Rhead signed a two-year contract with Lincoln City on 14 May 2015.
 The following year he handed in a transfer request and was set to join Barrow, but the arrival of Danny Cowley as Lincoln manager persuaded him to stay at the club, and he finished the 2016-17 season as Lincoln's top scorer as they won the National League.
 The same year he, played an important part in Lincoln's record-breaking run to the quarter-finals of the FA Cup, gaining fame when Joey Barton took a dive in an attempt to get him sent off during Lincoln's win at Burnley.

 Billericay Town

 Following two promotions from the National League to League One with Lincoln City, Rhead began to find his opportunities at Lincoln decreasing, and on 25 July 2019, Rhead signed for Billericay Town on a two-year deal for an undisclosed fee.
 On 16 October 2019, after only two months with the club, Rhead departed after the club's chairman and director resigned.

 Alfreton Town

 On 2 July 2021, Rhead joined Alfreton Town following his departure from Boreham Wood.
+Matt Rhead, dubbed 'Rheady' quickly became a fan favourite at the Impact Arena due to the desire and passion he displayed.
 The striker was awarded with the Supporters' Player of the Year Award following the conclusion of the 2021/22 campaign.
+The following season, 2022/23, Matt Rhead captained his side to a fifth placed finish, this put Alfreton into the playoffs in which they lost 1-0 to Kidderminster Harriers.

+Kidsgrove Athletic

+Following Rhead's release from Alfreton in 2024, he returned to Kidsgrove Athletic where he played 20 years prior.
+He scored his first goal back at 'The Grove' a month later in a 2-1 defeat to Belper Town in the FA Trophy.

+In February 2025, Rhead was appointed joint player-manager of Kidsgrove Athletic alongside Tom Pope until the end of the season.